icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 The Slice directories are an aggregate of the `SliceDirectory` defined in your project (if any) and the `SliceDirectory` defined in NuGet packages referenced by your project.

-For example, if your project's Slice files reference definitions from a common/slice directory:
+For example, if your project's Slice files reference definitions in directory `common/slice``:

 ```xml
 <ItemGroup>